What You can Learn From Starbucks Coffee’s Blogging Boo-Boos

-So, like a good social media chick, I went to the Starbucks Blog where they posted a “sneak peek” of the Gold card.
+So, like a good social media chick, I went to the Starbucks Blog where they posted a “sneak peek” of the Gold card (note: this blog post is gone and wasn’t even redirected to a custom 404 page.
+Bad Starbucks!).
 Although the tone and feel is a little too…corporate…for my taste, the original blog post did a good job outlining the benefits.

 But then the problems began…

 Comments started rolling in.
 People were (understandably) confused.